Published on June 26, 2019 | Updated on February 24, 2020

 Find out about the weather.
 Is it tropical or do they have winters?
 How much rain do they get a year?
 This can help you manage your expectations and, of course, prepare the right wardrobe.
 Also, find out what are the cultural taboos.
 Every culture in the world has one and you’d want to know it before you make a complete fool of yourself.

 You also need to check out accommodation options.
 In some countries, properties are rather cheap.
 If you’ll be living in a big city, look for the best place to rent in.
 Most of the time, expats huddle together in one corner of the city.
-Living with other expats can help ease the feeling of homesickness.
-But living outside the expat quarters can give you a genuine experience of the local culture and possibly even save you rent.
+Living with other expats can help ease the feeling of homesickness but it can be expensive.
+Living outside the expat quarters, on the other hand, can give you a genuine experience of the local culture and possibly even save you rent.

 Some countries may also have some security issues so look out for any travel advisories or travel bans.
 You can usually find it on the embassy’s website.

 Other things you have to take note of are transportation methods, your embassy’s address, and current events.
-If you haven’t already, you should also look at the employment opportunities for expats already.
+If you haven’t already, you should also check out employment opportunities for expats.
 Because, you know, you still need to pay bills.

 Your dream life in another country wouldn’t be possible if you don’t have the proper immigration documents.